elastio/bon/website/blog/avoid-child-modules-in-macros.md

 ## Summary

 Does this mean generating child modules for privacy in macros is generally a bad idea?
 I'd say *mostly*, the main thing is not to reference items from the surrounding scope in the child module.
 For example, if you need to add `use super::*` in your macro-generated code, then this is already a bad call.
-You should think of local items and doc test when you do this.
+You should think of local items and doc tests when you do this.